hantsy/im4java-examples/README.md

 1. Ensure the build environment is Ubuntu 24.04.
 2. Install ImageMagick via `sudo apt install imagemagick`.
+3. Install OpenJDK 21, and Gradle(optional).
-3. Run the project folders via `./gradlew :app:run`.
+4. Run the project folders via `./gradlew :app:run`.

 On Windows, you can install WSL/Ubuntu as the development environment, and use VSCode as development tools, and connect WSL/Ubuntu via `code --remote wsl+Ubuntu /home/yourname/projects`.